anniewesterlund/InfleCS-free-energy-clustering-tutorial/README.md

-# Free energy estimation and clustering with Gaussian mixture models: Tutorial
+# Free energy estimation and clustering with InfleCS
-Jupyter notebook tutorial for estimating free energy landscapes and clustering with GMMs.
+Jupyter notebook tutorial for estimating free energy landscapes and extracting core-states from density maxima with InfleCS.

-Author: Annie Westerlund (2019)
+Author: Annie Westerlund, KTH Royal Institute of Technology, 2019